markmahoney/inlretro-backup/README.md

 You can run `deactivate` when you're done using the backup utility to disable virtualenv.

+## Cart Support

+The software only supports backups for Genesis/Mega Drive and NES/Famicom carts, though support for the other consoles is coming soon.

+NES/Famicom cartridge support is tethered to the mapper sets supported by the INLretro, though that list is pretty substantial at this point.
+However, you won't have much luck backing up weirdo games yet.

+As of January 27, 2019, you may also need to manually update the INLretro's firmware to a nightly verison to support cartidge types beyond NES/Famicom.
+If you have the 2.3 firmware installed, you can uncomment the line `fwupdate.update_firmware("../firmware/build_stm6/inlretro_stm.bin", 0x6DC, false) --nightly build` in the [host inlretro.lua file](vendor/inlretro/host/scripts/inlretro.lua), then run `inlretro` from the `vendor/inlretro/host/scripts` directory.
+I believe future updates to the host software will begin auto-updating firmware versions, this suggestion will be obsolete.

+If you _don't_ have the 2.3 firmware installed, you'll have to follow directions in the [INLretro README](vendor/inlretro/README) to update to 2.3 first.

 ## Issues

+- There are probably a lot of games that cannot be backed up yet.
+NES/Famicom in particular requires the generation of a 16-byte INES header.
+I wrote my own INES/NES 2.0 header generation code, and I'm still learning the ins and outs of that crazy schema.
+- The menu system is bad and I feel bad about it.
+I'll continue to iterate on solutions.
-I don't really know Python but wanted to learn, so this code might be terrible.
+- I don't really know Python but wanted to learn, so this code might be terrible.

-I wrote the INES header generation code myself, because I wanted to, because I'm an idiot.
-As a result, ~35% of the resultant game backups I've created don't seem to work in an emulator.
-A good example is Super Mario Bros.
-3: when emulated from my own backup, it displays the curtain that reveals the game title but totally locks up after that.
-Caveat: I've only tried emulating my backups in [OpenEmu](https://openemu.org/).

-Overall, I've had the most success dumping earlier NES games, and my testing methodology has been haphazard and extremely non-rigorous at best.

-Cartridge support is tethered to the mapper sets supported by the INL Retro, though that list is pretty substantial at this point.
-However, you won't have much luck backing up weirdo games yet.

-Eventually I'd like to support backing up cartridges for other systems.

-These are early days, and also I have no idea what I'm doing!

 ## TODOs

+- Windows support?
+- Improve XML parser for no-intro db systems (names/regions are sometimes inconsistent)
-- Support other systems besides NES/Famicom
+- Support other systems besides NES/Famicom and Genesis/Mega Drive
+- Perform CRC checks on the backed up ROMs
-- Iterate on INES header generation
+- Improve INES header generation
 - Make menus better
-  - Collapse game region selection into a sub-menu
   - Implement menu system in `curses` maybe?
-- Windows support?
-- Commandline params for bypassing search with search strings or game catalog numbers, naming output files, etc.
+- Commandline params for bypassing search, naming output files, etc.

+## Credit Where Credit Is Due

+- [The INLretro Dumper-Programmer](http://www.infiniteneslives.com/inlretro.php) because this wouldn't do anything without it!
+- [NES Cart DB](http://bootgod.dyndns.org:7777/) for NES/Famicom data
+- [No-Intro](http://no-intro.org/) for all other consoles